PowerGridModel/power-grid-model/docs/CONTRIBUTING.md

 ## Folder Structure

 The repository folder structure is as follows.
-The `examples`, `docs` and `scripts` folders are self-explanatory.
+The `docs` and `scripts` folders are self-explanatory.

 - The C++ calculation core is inside {{ "[include/power-grid-model]({}/include/power-grid-model)".format(gh_link_head_tree) }}.
 - The C-API is inside {{ "[power_grid_model_c]({}/power_grid_model_c)".format(gh_link_head_tree) }}.